cssat/sprout-issues/.github/ISSUE_TEMPLATE/feature_request.md

 [ ] Prioritize the story relative to other items in the [active backlog](https://github.com/cssat/sprout-issues/projects/1).

-[ ] Review progress on weekly collaboration meeting.
+[ ] Review progress/priorities in weekly collaboration meeting.